apache/trafficcontrol/docs/source/admin/traffic_monitor.rst

 #.
 Configure tomcat to start automatically: ``sudo chkconfig tomcat on``

 #.
-Verify Traffic Monitor is running by pointing your browser to port 80 on the Traffic Monitor host.
+Verify Traffic Monitor is running by pointing your browser to port 80 on the Traffic Monitor host:

+   * The 'Cache States' tab should display all Mid and Edge caches configured in Traffic Ops.
+   * The 'DeliveryService States' tab should display all delivery services configured in Traffic Ops.

 #.
 In Traffic Ops servers table, click 'Edit' for this server, then click 'Online'.